-The influenza viruses are a bit different from other viruses that infect and affect our respiratory tract.
-Their genetic material – the stuff that acts as the blueprint to make and assemble its proteins – comes in multiple pieces instead of one strand.
+Influenza viruses are distinct from other viruses that infect and affect the respiratory tract.
+Their genetic material—the stuff that acts as the blueprint to make and assemble their proteins—comes in multiple pieces instead of one strand.
 An influenza virus is the sum of its parts.

 Virus genomes

-First up, let’s take a quick look at how a few of the viruses that infect us, make the proteins they use to replicate more of themselves after they’ve commandeered our cells for their nefarious purposes.
+First, let’s take a quick look at how a few of the viruses that infect us use the proteins they produce to replicate more of themselves after commandeering our cells for their nefarious purposes.

 Rhinoviruses

-These viruses cause the common cold and trigger a lot of asthma exacerbations.
+These viruses cause the common cold and trigger numerous asthma exacerbations.

 Inside their protein shells, they carry their genetic material on a single strand of about 7,000 joined-together molecules called the genome.